katherinebui/aws-databases/deepdive-redshift.md

     - maybe need some summation or an order by, applied limit
     - leader node will take final results and takes it back up and gives it to the client

+Compute Nodes:
+  - slices execute the query segments in parallel
+  - executable segments are created for one stream at a time. when the segments of the stream are complete, the engine generates the segments for the next stream
+  - when the compute nodes are done, they return the query results to the leader node for final processing the leader node merges the data in a single result set and addresses ant needed sorting or aggregation the leader then returns the results to the client
+  - by design, want to try to use hardware as much as possible, so it runs faster

+what happens when leader node goes down?
+  - replace by Redshift
+  - leader node doesn't really hold data, so it's easily to recover
+  - 5-10 mins?